thuml/Autoformer/README.md

 In long-term forecasting, Autoformer achieves SOTA, with a **38% relative improvement** on six benchmarks, covering five practical applications: **energy, traffic, economics, weather and disease**.

-:triangular_flag_on_post:**News** (2023.06) The extension version of Autoformer (naming by [Interpretable weather forecasting for worldwide stations with a unified deep model](https://www.nature.com/articles/s42256-023-00667-9)) has been published in Nature Machine Intelligence as the [Cover Article](https://www.nature.com/natmachintell/volumes/5/issues/6).
+:triangular_flag_on_post:**News** (2023.06) The extension version of Autoformer ([Interpretable weather forecasting for worldwide stations with a unified deep model](https://www.nature.com/articles/s42256-023-00667-9)) has been published in Nature Machine Intelligence as the [Cover Article](https://www.nature.com/natmachintell/volumes/5/issues/6).

 :triangular_flag_on_post:**News** (2023.02) Autoformer has been included in our [[Time-Series-Library]](https://github.com/thuml/Time-Series-Library), which covers long- and short-term forecasting, imputation, anomaly detection, and classification.